Sebukpor/multi-cancer/README.md

 # Multi-Cancer Classification Tool

 ## Overview
-The **Multi-Cancer Classification Tool** is a machine learning-powered web application developed by **DAS medhub** in collaboration with **Team Pinnacle Pioneers**.
+The **Multi-Cancer Classification Tool** is a machine learning-powered web application developed by **DAS medhub**.
 This tool helps classify different types of cancers based on medical images, providing accurate and quick results that aid medical specialists in diagnosis.

 The application uses a TensorFlow.js model hosted on GitHub and can be accessed via a simple web interface.
 Users can upload medical images, and the model will predict the cancer type based on its training.

 ### Developed By:
 - **DAS**- Medhub (healthtech start-up)
-- **Team Pinnacle Pioneers**

 ## Features
 - **Multi-Cancer Classification:** Supports classification for several cancer types such as: